jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 that is for each value of $$C$$, $$A \perp B$$.

-There are two ways we can test this hypothesis
+There are two ways to test this hypothesis

 * Sum up $$X^2$$ or $$G^2$$ statistics from the levels of $$A$$ (sum of $$\chi^2$$ is $$\chi^2$$).
 The total $$df = K(I - 1)(J - 1)$$.
 * Cochran-Mantel-Haenszel test